-Welcome to Overcoming Sexual Abuse.
-If you’ve been traumatized by the horrors of sexual abuse, you are not alone.
-OSA is a community of survivors whose histories range from incest to stranger abduction to childhood prostitution to being leered at by a creepy coach.
+If you’ve been traumatized by childhood sexual abuse, you are not alone.
+Overcoming Sexual Abuse is a community of survivors whose histories range from incest to stranger abduction to childhood prostitution to being leered at by a creepy coach.
 No matter what happened to you, it matters and you deserve to heal.

 All of our histories are different, but the way the abuse affected us is very similar.
 We each have a unique path to healing, but healing is possible for each of us.
 As horrible as the abuse was and how far-reaching its effects, healing is possible.
 Thousands of survivors of abuse are now thriving.